karanius/APPSchat/README.md

   1: function stringToEmoji() {
-        replaces words or phrases such as '+smile' with '😊' emoji  when sending a msg
+        replaces words or phrases such as '+smile' with '😊' emoji  when sending a msg.
   },

   2: function hyperLinkMaker(){